This Is Why Traffic Lights Are Red, Yellow, and Green

 The history of the colors

 Well, it’s important to know that before there were traffic lights for cars, there were traffic signals for trains.
 At first, railroad companies used red to mean stop, white to mean go, and green to mean caution.
 As you could imagine, train conductors ran into a few problems with the color white meaning go—bright white could easily be mistaken for stars at night, with train conductors thinking they were all clear when they really weren’t.
-Railway companies eventually moved to the color green meaning go, and it’s been that way ever since—except in Japan, where you’ll find an entirely different color that signals “go.”
+Railway companies eventually moved to the color green to mean go, and the color yellow to mean proceed with caution since it’s easily distinguishable from the other colors, and it’s been that way ever since and when traffic lights were put up it became standard for them as well—except in Japan, where you’ll find an entirely different color that signals “go.”